 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Before you consider taking any of these day trips from Porto, take a look at these travel tips below:
+Before you take any of these day trips from Porto, take a look at these travel tips below:

 - Check the Comboios de Portugal website for cost and train timetables.

 And without further ado, here is my list of the best Porto day trips for a solo traveller.
-You can take all of these day trips from Porto by train, bus or tram and see the town on your own.
+You can take all of these day trips from Porto by train, bus or tram and see these places on your own.

 1. Foz do Douro